The Case For Letting Walton Goggins Be The Next James Bond

 - Yes

-- I will need to spend many late evenings cranking my brain away on the name Orson Fortune and where it should slot into my ranking of names of character Jason Statham has played
+- I will need to spend many late evenings cranking my brain away on the name Orson Fortune and where it should slot into my ranking of names of characters Jason Statham has played

 - YES